 Clearing Ducted Vacuum system is not such a difficult task and can be quite easy.
 Blockage usually occurs in the first bend of the vacuum system which is only a few metres away from the inlet.
 We can identify this by checking if only the inlet is blocked.
 Sometimes the hose splits and you need a vacuum hose repair.
-Most of the time, you can do the ducted vacuum repairs melbourne by yourself.
-You can try to clear the blockage in your ducted vacuum system yourself by these two easy ways.
+Most of the time, you can do the ducted vacuum cleaner repairs in Melbourne or in Australia.
+You can try to clear the blockage in your ducted and central vacuum system in Melbourne yourself by these two easy ways.

 Reverse the Suction